jyalim/agave-shell-novice/_episodes/02-filedir.md

 `-a` stands for 'show all';
-it forces `ls` to show us file and directory names that begin with `.`, such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory) As you can see, it also displays another special directory that's just called `.`, which means 'the current working directory'.
+it forces `ls` to show us file and directory names that begin with `.`, such as `..` (which, if we're in `/home/rcjdoeuser`, refers to the `/home` directory) As you can see, it also displays another special directory that's just called `.`, which means 'the current working directory'.
 It may seem redundant to have a name for it, but we'll see some uses for it soon.

-Note that in most command line tools, multiple options can be combined with a single `-` and no spaces between the options: `ls -F -a` is equivalent to `ls -Fa`.
+Note that in most command line tools, multiple options can be combined with a single `-` and no spaces between the options: `ls -l -a` is equivalent to `ls -la`.

 > ## Other Hidden Files
 >